Useful Notes / Russians with Rusting Rockets

 — Robert Gates, US Secretary of Defense, January 2009

-With the collapse of the Soviet Union, the Russian Federation found itself rather short of cash militarily.
+With the collapse of the Soviet Union, the Russian Federation found itself militarily rather short of cash.
 The USSR had spent a huge proportion of its budget, and by extension tied up huge shares of its GDP, in sustaining the largest peacetime military in world history (in absolute and

 This meant that a lot of stuff ended up rusting.
-This really isn't helpful when it's a nuclear submarine
+This really isn't helpful when said stuff includes a nuclear submarine

 .
 It's been estimated by some analysts that only about 30 of 300 Russian ships could've been put to sea at any one time.
 This situation has been steadily improving since about 2005, with large scale rearmament programs in place (though invariably slipping in deadlines and costs, but that's another matter), and some cool new stuff in the pipeline, but it's a rather slow process.
 At least the old hardware gets to be properly maintained and modernized again at last.